I colpevoli: Plot

 Valerio Rossello is a judge, with a rigid and uncompromising mentality.
 He is married to Lucia, a woman who instead follows the model of a loving and protective mother.
 From their union only one child was born: Maurizio.
 Both parents raise him completely differently, highlighting their character differences.
 Until the day when Maurizio, now a teenager, together with a friend commits an attack for futile reasons against a gas station attendant.
 Having learned of the incident, Valerio and Lucia also in this case intend to face the situation in a diametrically opposite way.
 The conflicts within the family thus strongly resurface, in which, amidst rebounds of responsibility, the errors of both parents emerge in the upbringing of their child.
-The decision in the end, however painful, will be shared by all.